LudovicRocroy/LLM_loadbalancer_CraftAI/README.md

 ## 🧠 Ideal Use Case

-This project is perfect for:
-- Load balancing across multiple LLM backends.
-- Fallback logic between models of varying capabilities or availability.
-- Monitoring endpoint health and performance over time.
+This project is perfect for load balancing across multiple LLM backends, taking into account if the endpoint is up or down.
+Thats perfect if you want to have one GPU worker as a base and more GPU workers that you put active or on standing accord to load.

+LLM endpoint selection is currently full random, but you can implement a smarter way if your prefer.

 ## 🛠️ Maintainers

-Built with ❤️ by the Craft.AI automation team.
+Built with ❤️ by the Craft.AI team.

-For questions or support, contact us via [Craft.AI Support](https://craft.ai).